 The Cotuit Center for the Arts was established in a former mechanics garage where it put on its first theater productions in 1996, delighting audiences with Hamlet, Macbeth, Terra Nova, and more.
 That structure burned to the ground in 2000.
 The Cotuit Center for the Arts was rebuilt at a new location on Route 28, and reopened in 2004.
 The two-acre campus has grown to now include a black box theatre, gallery, ceramics studio, and workshop space, welcoming 35,000 visitors annually.
 A multi-year expansion plan hopes to add an education village, new box office, expanded gallery, green spaces, a 400-seat theatre and more!

 Those who would like to support this important organization in a challenging time should consider becoming a member or contributing.
-Ticket sales cover only half of the Center’s financial need, and they depend on the generosity of donors to continue to offer free programming, and to continue operating as such an important community resource.
+Ticket sales cover only half of the Cotuit Center for the Arts’ financial need, and they depend on the generosity of donors to continue to offer free programming, and to continue operating as such an important community resource.

 They also have programming directed at local populations of disabled teens and adults, and incarcerated youth.
 All their programs are supported by an army of over 400 dedicated volunteers.

 With the Coronavirus pandemic, the Cotuit Center for the Arts moved many of their educational classes online and are now running a mix of online and on-campus activities.